Gocumber

 So now that the tool is available where do we go from here?
 Well, we have a few missing pieces of functionality that we have not yet needed to use internally and so have not implemented.
 The main things that we are looking to add:

-2. Error display is still a bit rough.
+is for ruby. - Error display is still a bit rough.
 Sure, it catches the errors but it can be difficult to visually parse what is going wrong.

 We plan to continue adding to the project but we strongly believe in only engineering a solution when the need arises so we’re not in any rush.